janosh/matbench-discovery/site/src/routes/preprint/+page.md

 > If the model's error for a given prediction happens to point towards the stability threshold at 0 eV from the hull (the plot's center), its average error will change the stability classification of a material from true positive/negative to false negative/positive.
 > The width of the 'rolling window' box indicates the width over which errors hull distance prediction errors were averaged.

-provides a visual representation of the reliability of different models based on the rolling mean absolute error (MAE) of model-predicted hull distances as a function of DFT distance to the Materials Project (MP) convex hull.
+@Fig:rolling-mae-vs-hull-dist-models provides a visual representation of the reliability of different models based on the rolling mean absolute error (MAE) of model-predicted hull distances as a function of DFT distance to the Materials Project (MP) convex hull.
 The red-shaded area, referred to as the 'triangle of peril', emphasizes the zone where the average model error surpasses the distance to the stability threshold at 0 eV.
 As long as the rolling MAE remains within this triangle, the model is most susceptible to misclassifying structures.
 Because the average error is larger than the distance to the classification threshold at 0, it is large enough to flip a correct classification into an incorrect one (if the error happens to point toward the stability threshold).